alanvsouza/huffman-coding/README.md

 Layout (in order):

-1. 4 bytes: tree_size_in_bits (unsigned int, number of bits used to represent the serialized tree)
+1. 4 bytes: tree_size_in_bits (uint32_t, number of bits used to represent the serialized tree)
 2. tree_size_in_bytes bytes: serialized tree bytes (see below; the exact byte count is computed as (tree_size_in_bits/8) + 1 in the implementation)
-3. 4 bytes: data_size_in_bits (unsigned int, number of bits in the encoded payload)
+3. 8 bytes: data_size_in_bits (uint64_t, number of bits in the encoded payload)
 4. data_size_in_bytes bytes: encoded data bytes (computed as (data_size_in_bits/8) + 1 in the implementation)

 Notes about sizes and byte counts:
 - Sizes are stored in bits so the decoder knows the exact number of meaningful bits in the last byte.
 The implementation uses an allocation-rule of (bits/8) + 1 to ensure enough bytes to hold all bits; this means the final byte may be only partially filled.
-- The implementation stores the two bit-length headers as `unsigned int` in the platform's native endianness (on typical x86/x86_64 Linux systems this is little-endian).
+- The implementation stores the bit-length headers in the platform's native endianness (on typical x86/x86_64 Linux systems this is little-endian).
 If you move encoded files between platforms with different endianness, you'll need to convert these headers accordingly.

 Serialized Huffman tree format
 -----------------------------